thoughtbot/fishery/README.md

 user.permissions.canPost; // true
 ```

+Passing transient params to `build` can be a bit verbose.
+It is often a good
+idea to consider creating a [reusable builder method](#adding-reusable-builders-traits-to-factories) instead of or in
+addition to your transient params to make building objects simpler.

 ### After-create hook

 You can instruct factories to execute some code after an object is created.